Born: Caitlin Lisane Rother in Montreal, Canada.

 Switched gears: Left the Union-Tribune and news biz in September 2006 to write books full-time.
-Now working on her 14th and 15th books, and beyond, in between TV appearances, speeches and coaching aspiring authors.
+Now working on her 15th and 16th books, and beyond, in between TV appearances, speeches, and coaching aspiring authors.

-Latest books: Updated DEAD RECKONING (WildBlue Press), HUNTING CHARLES MANSON (HarperCollins/Nelson Books) and SECRETS, LIES, AND SHOELACES (Harmonic Convergence Press).
+Recent titles: Updated DEAD RECKONING (WildBlue Press), HUNTING CHARLES MANSON (Thomas Nelson Books) and SECRETS, LIES, AND SHOELACES (Harmonic Convergence Press).

-breakingthecode: Caitlin was classically trained to played piano at age 7.
-She plays keyboards and sings in an acoustic band with Geza Keller, Tom Borg, and Tony de Paolo.
-We are breakingthecode.
+Harmonic Convergence: Caitlin was classically trained to played piano at age 7.
+She plays keyboards and sings in Harmonic Convergence, an acoustic band with Geza Keller and Tom Borg.

 Most controversial book: LOST GIRLS (Kensington/ Pinnacle, 2012), the revealing, behind-the-scenes story of the rape and murder of San Diego teens Chelsea King and Amber Dubois by sexual predator John Gardner.